TelecomSudparis-RST/HpacOpac/README.md

 	$ sudo systemctl status vIOS

-## Version Changelog
+## Version change log

  * Call the actual migration of VMs on OpenStack, via snapshot-copy or VM-cloning.
+ * Integration with OpenStack Designate Service for Instantiation and Migration.
  * Demand BW adjustment by QoE, for the Operator to consider this.
  * All options possible are in the INI file

 ### Feature Pipeline

- * Deployer les Types de vCDNs
+ * Deploy Types of vCDNs.
  * Test coverage program, Decision Coverage.
  * Use of Client's connection BW and hosting capacities.
-ClientGroups connections integrated in the Gomuri Tree.
+ClientGroups connections integrated in the Gomory Tree.
 Check migration to client
  * Insert Logic for handling individual VMs